perpetual-education-personal/cs-what/README.md

 Give us stars and we'll pay someone to write out all 32,000 classes.

 Then all you have to do is learn them all.

+## Or

+It might be faster and more fun to just learn CSS.
+You can get help on the CSS Discord https://discord.gg/pFc6XmH